UN Department of Global Communications

 Joint Evaluation

-The Evaluation and Communications Research Unit at DPI is an active member of the United Nations Evaluation Group (UNEG) and works regularly with OIOS in the UN Secretariat.
-Due to the specialized focus of DPI's evaluation work, DPI does not currently engage in joint evaluations with other UNEG members.
+The Evaluation and Communications Research Unit at DGC is an active member of the United Nations Evaluation Group (UNEG) and works regularly with OIOS in the UN Secretariat.
+Due to the specialized focus of DGC's evaluation work, DGC does not currently engage in joint evaluations with other UNEG members.

 UNEG Members